Use of Blood Products in a Radiation Emergency

 - Graft vs. Host Disease (GVHD) Treatment

-- Recipient risk factors associated with PT-GVHD
+- Recipient risk factors associated with TA-GVHD

 - Patient indications for blood irradiation